okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/main/index.md

     > **Note:** If you need to update an integration, see [Update your published integration](#update-your-published-integration).

-1. Begin defining your submission by specifying details in the [General settings](#configure-general-settings) and [protocol specific](#configure-protocol-specific-settings) tabs.
+1. Begin defining your submission by specifying details in the [General Settings](#configure-general-settings) and [protocol specific](#configure-protocol-specific-settings) tabs.

 ### Configure general settings

-On the General Settings page, fill in the basic information about your integration:
+On the **General Settings** tab, fill in the basic information about your integration:

 #### App information